adobe/acc-js-sdk/README.md

 ```

 # File Upload
 This API is used to upload a file and return the metadata that needs to be saved in delivery.
+Currently, this API is supported only in Browser.
 ```
 await client.fileUploader.upload(file);
 ```
-will return
+where file is an instance of [File](https://developer.mozilla.org/en-US/docs/Web/API/File), will return
 ```
 {
-  label: <file-name>,
+  name: <name-referenceed-by-file-object>, // file.name
   md5: <md5-of-file-content>,
-  type: <file-type>,
+  type: <mime-type-referenceed-by-file-object>, // file.type
-  size: <file-size-in-bytes>,
+  size: <size-in-bytes-referenceed-by-file-object>, // file.size
   url: <public-url-of-uploaded-file>
 }
 ```